TheDrHobo/thedrhobo.github.io/_posts/2025-11-06-top-10-video-games.md

 <details>
 <summary><strong>🎮 Favorite Moment</strong></summary>

-> *Finally reaching the final boss flagship after dozens of failed runs, with a ship barely holding together and a skeleton crew.
+<blockquote style="font-style: italic; margin-top: 0.5em;">Finally reaching the final boss flagship after dozens of failed runs, with a ship barely holding together and a skeleton crew.
 Every system is damaged, you're out of missiles, and your shield is down to one layer.
 But somehow, through desperate micro-management and sheer luck, you win.
-The relief is overwhelming*
+The relief is overwhelming</blockquote>
 </details>

 ---